nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

 Test Scenario 1: No sessions are currently stored in the application.
-1. Test Command: `activity /view /sid 1 /aid 1` <br>
+* Test Command: `activity /view /sid 1 /aid 1` <br>
   Expected: An error message should be printed, indicating that no sessions are stored in SplitLah.
-2. Test Command: `acitivty /view /sid 1` <br>
-   Expected: An error message should be printed, indicating that the `/aid` delimiter is missing from the input.

 Test Scenario 2: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+No activities are currently stored in the session.
+* Test Command: `acitivty /view /sid 1` <br>
+  Expected: An error message should be printed, indicating that the list of activities in the session is currently empty.

+Test Scenario 3: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 Also, only an activity with an activity unique identifier of 1 within this session exists in the application after creating an activity with the [activity /create](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-an-activity-activity-create) command.
 1. Test Command: `activity /view`<br>